 The Home Flex weighs 13.8 lbs and sizes 7.06 inches wide by 11.19 inches high by 7.07 inches deep.

-The JuiceBox charger weighs 16 lbs, and the dimensions are 7.6 inches wide by 18.6 inches high by 5.6 inches deep.
+The JuiceBox charger is a sizable unit, which weighs 16 lbs, and the dimensions are 7.6 inches wide by 18.6 inches high by 5.6 inches deep.

 Compared to the JuiceBox, the Home Flex is lighter and more portable, so the Home Flex earns one score.

 The Enel X JuiceBox charges at 32 amps or 40 amps and 240 volts so the max power could be 7.6 kW or 9.6 kW.